-(2) Damage Mitigation.
-Despite following Best Management Standards and ANSI Standards for Arboriculture, as may be amended from time to time, significant damage has been done to the roots, the tree may need to be removed based on the assessment by the Commissioner of Urban Forestry or a designee.
-In this case, the owner shall replace the tree with a tree or trees of equal or greater diameter that are approved by the Commissioner of Urban Forestry or a designee, or the owner shall make payment to the City's Tree Preservation Fund for the replacement cost of the tree as established using the Trunk Formula Method outlined in The Guide for Plant Appraisal by the Council of Tree and Landscape Appraisers, as may be amended from time to time, or other tree replacement analysis provided by similar publication.
+(4) (2) Damage Mitigation.
+Where, d Despite the foregoing provisions following Best Management Standards and ANSI Standards for Arboriculture, as may be amended from time to time, significant damage has been done to the roots, the tree may need to be removed based on the assessment by the Commissioner or a designee.
+In this case, the owner shall replace the tree with a tree or trees of equal or greater diameter that are approved by the Commissioner or a designee, or the owner shall make payment to the City's Tree Preservation Fund for the replacement cost of the tree as established using the Trunk Formula Method outlined in The Guide for Plant Appraisal by the Council of Tree and Landscape Appraisers, as may be amended from time to time, or other tree replacement analysis provided by similar publication. shall be fertilized and excess branches that cannot be supported by the remaining undamaged roots shall be pruned.

-Tree limbs damaged during construction shall be addressed following Best Management Standards and ANSI Standards for Arboriculture, as may be amended from time to time.
+Tree limbs damaged during construction shall be addressed following Best Management Standards and ANSI Standards for Arboriculture, as may be amended from time to time. sawed off flush to the trunk.

-(3) Removal of Barriers.
-Protective fences and barriers around trees shall be removed only as the final stage of post-construction cleanup.
+- (5) (3) Removal of Barriers.
+Protective fences and barriers around trees shall be removed only as the final stage of post-construction cleanup. - (f) Berming.

-(f) Berming.
 Berms used for screening shall be a minimum of two (2) feet high at all points.
-The interior face of a berm may be retained by a wall, terrace, or other means acceptable to the Director of Building and Housing in lieu of taking the form of an earthen slope.
+The interior face of a berm may be retained by a wall, terrace, or other means acceptable to the Commissioner Director of Building and Housing in lieu of taking the form of an earthen slope.